 Grades are based on four components.
 First, class attendance and participation are worth 15% of your final grade.
-Second, each student is asked to submit weekly 1-2 page reaction papers (500 words) no later than 5pm the day before class (together worth 30% of your grade).
-The remaining 55% of your grade is a research paper on an approved topic, consisting of a proposal/outline due no later than March 3rd (worth 15%), and the final paper worth the remaining 40%.
-Final papers are due March 31st.
+Second, each student is asked to submit weekly 1-2 page reaction papers (500 words) the night before class (together worth 30% of your grade).
+The remaining 55% of your grade is a research paper on an approved topic, consisting of a proposal/outline due no later than November 2nd (worth 15%), and the final paper worth the remaining 40%.
+Final papers are due no later than November 30th.
 Choice of paper topics will be discussed in the second week of class.